fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 - **Optimistic Rollup**: A scaling solution that assumes all transactions are valid unless proven otherwise.
 This approach allows for faster processing but requires a security mechanism called "fraud proofs."
 - **Challenge Period**: When withdrawing funds from Fluence to Ethereum, there's a 7-day waiting period.
 This period allows enough time for any potentially fraudulent transactions to be identified and disputed.

-Transfer Times:
+The transfer times vary for deposit and withdrawal operations:

-- **Deposits (Ethereum to Fluence)**: Nearly instant, as they only require confirmation on the Ethereum blockchain.
+- **Deposits (Ethereum to Fluence)**: Up to 15 minutes to provide the maximum security for your transactions.
 - **Withdrawals (Fluence to Ethereum)**: Take seven days due to the challenge period, ensuring maximum security for your funds.
+When the challenge period ends, you can _claim_ your funds in the Bridge App.

 ### Supported tokens

 Currently, the Fluence Bridge supports two types of ERC20 tokens:

-1. **FLT (Fluence Token)**: The main token is used to pay capacity rewards to providers, delegate staking to Capacity Commitments, and pay for gas within the Fluence network.
+1. **FLT (Fluence Token)**: The primary Fluence token, used to reward Providers and Stakers for Capacity Commitment Proofs and for gas payments in the Fluence Network.
-2. **USDC (USD Coin)**: Used as a payment token for renting compute resources from Compute Providers
+2. **USDC (USD Coin)**: Used as a payment token for renting compute resources from Compute Providers by users.

-Both tokens can be bridged from Ethereum to Fluence chain and vice versa.
-Note that on Ethereum, gas needs to be paid in ETH.
+### Fee Structure for Cross-Chain Transfers

+You can transfer both tokens (FLT and USDC) between Ethereum and the Fluence chain in either direction.
+However, it's essential to understand the fee structure for these transfers.

+#### Ethereum to Fluence Transfers

+When moving funds from Ethereum to Fluence, you'll need to pay transaction fees in two currencies _simultaneously_:

+- ETH: for the Ethereum network fees
+- FLT: for the minimum transaction fees on the Fluence network

+#### Fluence to Ethereum Transfers

+When moving funds from Fluence to Ethereum, you'll need to pay transaction fees in two currencies _separately_:

+1. FLT: for the Fluence network fees when you initiate the withdrawal
+2. ETH: for the Ethereum network fees when you claim the withdrawal after the challenge period

 ### Prepare your wallet

 You'll first need to connect a compatible crypto wallet to use the Bridge Application.
-This section will guide you through ensuring your wallet is ready for use with the Bridge Application.

 :::tip